Madame Sans-Gêne (opera)

 Madame Sans-Gêne is an opera in three acts by Umberto Giordano.
 The libretto was taken from Victorien Sardou and Émile Moreau's 1893 play, and adapted for the opera by Renato Simoni.

 Performance history

-Its première took place at the Metropolitan Opera on 25 January 1915, conducted by Arturo Toscanini with Geraldine Farrar in the title role, Giovanni Martinelli, and Pasquale Amato.
+Its première took place at the Metropolitan Opera on 25 January 1915, conducted by Arturo Toscanini with Geraldine Farrar in the title role, Giovanni Martinelli as Lefêbvre, and Pasquale Amato as Napoleon.
 This was followed by a performance in Turin under Ettore Panizza with Farneti, Grassi and Riccardo Stracciari on 28 February 1915.